 Do you want to speak Italian more easily and confidently in 2022?

-Have you set a goal to learn Italian?
-I will try to help you by posting a new blog every month in the series “Italian Phrases We Use EVERY Day!”
-In these blogs, I discuss how Italians use their language on a daily basis and in so doing help you to “think in Italian.”
+Why not set a goal to learn Italian, starting today, for the year 2022?
+I will try to help you with this goal by posting a new blog every month in the series “Italian Phrases We Use EVERY Day!”
+With these blogs, I discuss how Italians use their language on a daily basis and in so doing help you to “think in Italian.”

-If we learn how to incorporate “commonly used phrases” when use the Italian verb mettere, we will be able to communicate just as we do in our native language!
+If we learn how to combine “commonly used phrases” with the imperfetto and the passato prossimo, we will be able to speak about events in the recent past, just as we do in our native language!

 Many “commonly used phrases” in Italian

 signal the intent of the speaker to use both

 the imperfetto and the passato prossimo.

 As we all master these phrases, so will you.
 Try my method and let me know how it works.
 What sentences will you create with these phrases?

 Please reply.
 I’d love to hear from you!
 Or join our Conversational Italian! group discussion on Facebook.

 The basics of the Italian language are introduced in the Conversational Italian for Travelers textbook and reference books Just the Verbs and Just the Grammar